bad63r/dotfiles/ranger/README.md

 In this config pdf previewing is done like "work around" thing.
 Since version 1.9 ranger supports this option by default.
 Uncomment lines in `~/.config/ranger/scope.sh` in section pdf) to have previewing pdf works :)

 To delete files with <DELETE> please install trash-cli with `sudo apt install trash-cli`

+To make sqlitestudio working by default for .db files, you need to make symbolic link from place where the installation is to /usr/local/bin. e.g.
+`sudo ln -s /opt/SQLiteStudio/sqlitestudio /usr/local/bin`